-It has allowed us the freedom to travel the world, experience places like locals, get loads of dog and kitty cuddles, as well as saving a boatload of cash.
+It has allowed us the freedom to travel the world (it’s good for you, you know), experience places like locals, get loads of dog and kitty cuddles, as well as saving a boatload of cash.

 This lifestyle feels like it is made for us.
 We have been housesitting for 18 months now, in three countries and five States, looking after dogs, cats, chickens, hamsters and rabbits.
 We have stayed in luxury mountain cabins with jacuzzis and saunas, in houses with extensive vegetable gardens and mountain views, in big houses in suburban neighborhoods, and small apartments in hipster neighborhoods.